UK courts are punishing holiday parks: the most common reasons for legal action in the UK

 Caravan parks and unfair contracts

-Harassment and unfair evictions
+Harassment and unfair eviction attempts

-Redgates Holiday Park (Image Google street view)
+Redgates Holiday Park (Image: Google Street View)

 Cowden Holiday Park: “Holiday park from hell”

-Bad holiday park or static home experience?
+Had a bad holiday park or static home experience?

-"To paraphrase the old engineering motto: 'if it feels unfair, it probably is'," says Greg Wilson, CEO of European Consumer Claims.
+To paraphrase the old engineering motto: if it feels unfair, it probably is,” says Greg Wilson, CEO of European Consumer Claims.

 Greg Wilson: Consumer champion